gauransh5/mvpbooking/README.md

 ## Configuration

 - The application uses an H2 in-memory database by default.
-You can modify the `application.yaml` file to configure other databases.
+You can modify the `application.properties` file to configure other databases.